Heat transfer enhancement in turbulent boundary layers with a pulsed slot jet in crossflow: Introduction

 Crossflow or transverse jets have also been successfully exploited for control purposes.
-The jet in crossflow is characterised by a counter-rotating vortex pair that forms downstream of the jet \citep{kamotani1972experiments}.
+The jet in crossflow (JICF) is characterised by a counter-rotating vortex pair that forms downstream of the jet \citep{kamotani1972experiments,kelso1996experimental}.
 This vortex motion determines, for the most part, the velocity and temperature distributions downstream of the jet.
-According to \citet{fric_roshko_1994}, four types of coherent turbulent structures are present in the near field of the jet: shear-layer vortices which dominate the initial portion of the jet, a system of horseshoe vortices that wrap around at the base of the jet, the counter-rotating vortex pair (CVP), and the wake vortices extending from the wall to the jet.
-The formation and interaction among the coherent structures themselves and with the main flow have been widely studied \citep[see e.g.][]{cortelezzi2001formation, broadwell1984structure} and associated with the enhanced mixing efficiency of crossflow jets \cite{smith1998mixing}. \citet{broadwell1984structure} asserts that the jet mixing rate becomes independent of the Reynolds number above a critical value, as the flow is dominated by turbulent mixing and the presence of small-scale turbulent motions.
+According to \citet{fric_roshko_1994}, four types of coherent turbulent structures are present in the near field of the jet: shear-layer vortices which dominate the initial portion of the jet, a system of horseshoe vortices that wrap around the base of the jet, the counter-rotating vortex pair (CVP), and the wake vortices extending from the wall to the jet.
+The formation and interaction among the coherent structures themselves and with the main flow have been widely studied \citep[see e.g.][]{cortelezzi2001formation, broadwell1984structure} and associated with the enhanced mixing efficiency of crossflow jets \citep{smith1998mixing}. \citet{broadwell1984structure} asserts that the jet mixing rate becomes independent of the Reynolds number above a critical value, as the flow is dominated by turbulent mixing and the presence of small-scale turbulent motions.
 It remains however dependent on the velocity ratio between the crossflow and the jet, as it affects the penetration and bend of the injected flow.
 The velocity ratio also determines the extent of the wake region formed on the lee of the jet, where small velocity gradients and lower mixing are present \citep{andreopoulos1984experimental}.
 Likewise, \citet{smith1998mixing} describe that the mixing enhancement is limited to the near field region of the flow, dominated by the structural formation of the CVP and not to the far-field region where the CVP is fully developed.
-Although most of the studies in jets in crossflow are focused on round jets, there are several contributions (see e.g. \citep{liscinsky1996crossflow,plesniak2005scalar}) describing that the coherent structures and mixing characteristics are not greatly affected by the shape of the injected jet, especially in the far-field region of the flow.
-Moreover, localized uniform blowing through a spanwise slot in the TBL has also been investigated both experimentally and numerically \citep[see e.g.][]{park1999, Krogstad2000slitjet}.